jsherman-dev/Angular-Project1/README.md

 # Angular-Project1
- Simple Angular Created API website to display COVID-19 Statistics by state and county.
+ Simple Angular created API website to display COVID-19 Statistics by state and county.